Tanami/symta/doc/symta-by-example.md

 Object Oriented Programming
 ------------------------------
 Symta has unique approach to type system.
-The most striking difference is that Symta mixes class-based and prototype based OOP approaches.
+The most striking difference is that Symta mixes class-based and prototype-based OOP approaches.
 Compared to other dynamic languages, Symta's method calls are a lot more efficient, due to use of vtables, instead of hash-tables; yet Symta allows putting methods and values into a hash-table and using it like Lua, Python or JavaScript do.

 Typical OOP example would be geometric point type:
 ```